myrzadaksh/PerceptronAndMLP/README.md

 - Training: Train each Perceptron to recognize its class versus all others.

 - Prediction: Select the class with the highest weighted sum.

+Learning Outcomes:

+- Understand the Perceptron algorithm and its applications in binary classification.

+- Learn how to extend the Perceptron for multiclass classification using a modular approach.

+- Practice Java programming with a focus on machine learning concepts.

+Future Enhancements:

+- Add learning rate for more refined weight adjustments.

+- Extend to handle non-linear problems using activation functions.

+- Implement visualization tools to display decision boundaries.

+Contributing:
+- Contributions are welcome!
+If you have ideas to improve this project, feel free to fork the repository, submit an issue, or create a pull request.

+License:

+- This project is licensed under the MIT License.